al-dot-exe/Toucan/README.md

 I used [Feathers](https://feathersjs.com/), [Node](https://nodejs.org/en/), [Express](https://expressjs.com/),[ & Sqlite](https://www.sqlite.org/index.html) to build out this project.
 So I guess the...FNES stack? (pronounced finess)

-Toucan is built on top of the web torrent api and offers real time updates by using services and websockets from the Feathersjs framework
+Toucan is built on top of the WebTorrent API and offers real time updates from the Feathersjs framework.
-The feathers framework utilizes socket.io to deliver updates to and from the server.
+The Feathers framework utilizes socket.io to deliver updates to and from the server.
 Another example use case for this functionality can be found in real time chats.
 Sqlite is the database of choice.
 It's lightweight and very easy to make small changes for those familiar with SQL syntax.
-I also utilized the Sequelize ORM tool to database insertion and queries a more seamless process.
-The whole app is routed with the Express framework, which integrates well with Feathers services.
-I could add a Frontend libraries frameworks but one of the original goals of this project was learn more about without any tools to make the process easier.
-With that said, I did add bootstrap because css styling can be notoriously tedious and am planning to transition the ejs over to React and jpx eventually.
+I also utilized the Sequelize ORM tool to make insertion and queries a more seamless process.
+The whole app is routed with the Express framework, which integrates well with Feathersjs.
+I COULD add a Frontend library/framework, but one of the original goals of this project was to learn more about frontend development without utilizing any tools to make the process easier.
+With that said, I did add bootstrap because css styling can be notoriously tedious and I'm planning to transition over to React and jpx eventually.

 ## Roadmap: